Bidding to be a Host Port for The Tall Ships Races

 Sail Training International organises races and events for sail training Tall Ships in many parts of the world.
 But the biggest single event we organise is the summer series in European waters for young people, The Tall Ships Races.

 The Tall Ships Races are planned four years in advance with the route carefully selected to enable visits to different sea areas around Europe, from the Baltic to the Mediterranean.
+Download the list of our FuturePlans here.
 Once Sail Training International has selected the sea area, all the relevant ports in that region are invited to bid to become a host port.

 There are many economic, social and community-oriented reasons why a port may bid to become a Host Port for The Tall Ships Races.
 Traditionally, huge crowds (from many hundreds of thousands to well over a million) visit a port during the four days of the event, bringing welcome income to the port, city and local businesses, plenty of national and international media attention, and a range of opportunities for community involvement and enjoyment.

 Support for and involvement in sail training for young people

 The port’s involvement, current or planned, to support and encourage sail training for young people on a continual basis and not just during the event itself.

 Berthing area and general berthing plan, showing location, length of quay space and water depths; planned locations for crew lavatories/showers/Crew Centre; planned location for race management team offices and accommodation.